-This cross-registration includes Army and Air Force ROTC Programs.
+This cross-registration includes Army and Air Force ROTC Programs, which will be offered at Western New England University (WNEU).

-The three public colleges in the area, Holyoke Community College, Springfield Technical Community College, and Westfield State University, have formed the public college collaborative in which sharing of resources and faculty, and student cross-registration, are encouraged.
+The three public colleges in the area, Holyoke Community College, Springfield Technical Community College, and Westfield

+State University, have formed the public college collaborative in which sharing of resources and faculty, and student cross-registration, are encouraged.